mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is a motor/solenoid?
 What can they be used for?
 - Describe how a motor/solenoid works.
 - Why are coils often used?
-What's so special about that configuration?
+What is so special about that configuration?

 ### Characterization/Behavior
 - When does a motor/solenoid draw the most current?